When you embark on a career in trading or if you just want to try it part-time, you have a lot to learn before you ever hit the enter button a trade.

-Today I would like to introduce you to some terms and try my best to shine a light on what they are and why you need to be aware of them.
-I’m sure many readers already know all this but bear with me here, you never know when you’ll something new and you know the old saying, “Its a good day when you learn something new.”
+Today I would like to introduce you to some trading terms and try my best to shine a light on them On what they are and why you need to be aware of them.
+I’m sure many readers already know all this but bear with me here.
+You never know when you’ll something new.
+You know the old saying, “Its a good day when you learn something new.”

-Prices for the opening cross are determined through an auction process, with buyers and sellers placing offers and counteroffers until prices match, resulting in a trade.
+Prices for the opening cross are determined through an auction process.
+Buyers and sellers place offers and counteroffers until prices match, resulting in a trade.
 The objective of the opening cross process is to achieve maximum execution by getting the greatest number of shares of a given security to trade at a single price.

 From 9:28 a.m. to 9:30 a.m. (the two minutes prior to the Open), the exchanges gather and publish information about buy or sell interest in a particular stock, including an indicative opening price.